johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 This runs using the custom schematics collection from `@nestjsplus/dyn-schematics` and specifying the `dynpkg` schematic to execute (the schematic identifies the _thing_ to generate - in this case, a _dynamic module package_ identified as `dynpkg`), and giving it a `name` of `nest-knex`.
 If you want to see what this would do **without adding files** to your filesystem, just add `--dry-run` at the end of the command.

 This should prompt you with the question `Generate a testing client?`.
 Answer yes to this to make testing easier.
-You'll see the following output, and be able to open this project in the `nest-knex` folder.
+You'll see the following output, and you'll then be able to open this project in your IDE from the `nest-knex` folder.

 ```bash
 ► nest g -c @nestjsplus/dyn-schematics dynpkg nest-knex